 COP 27: CLIMATE CHANGE DISPUTES

-Together with international colleagues Danielle Yeow, Mahdev Mohan and Bhavya Chengappa, CCC co-founder Annette Magnusson will assess and discuss the role of international arbitration in resolving disputes relating to climate change.
+Together with international colleagues Danielle Yeow, Mahdev Mohan and Bhavya Chengappa, CCC co-founder Annette Magnusson discussed the role of international arbitration in resolving disputes relating to climate change.

-The panelists will discuss the current and potential use of international and investment treaty arbitrations in resolving climate and sustainability-related disputes. they will also explore challenges concerning interpretation or implementation of treaty obligations and the remedies for violations of applicable international law principles against the backdrop of the climate crisis.
-More information on how to register and join online will be available shortly.
+The panelists discussed the current and potential use of international and investment treaty arbitrations in resolving climate and sustainability-related disputes.
+They also explored challenges concerning interpretation or implementation of treaty obligations and the remedies for violations of applicable international law principles against the backdrop of the climate crisis.

 10 NOVEMBER 2022